Skip to navigation Skip to content

 Direct credit + Read more ...

-If a disbursement is rejected a Rejected Disbursement intray and a ‘Hold EFT’ will automatically be created.
-The 'Hold EFT' will remain on the case until the disbursement details are updated.
+If a disbursement is rejected a Rejected Disbursement intray and a ‘Hold EFT’ will automatically create.
+The 'Hold EFT' remains on the case until the disbursement details are updated.

-If all phone attempts have been unsuccessful, check the customer benefit status to determine if the customer has been in receipt of a benefit over the past 3 months.
-If confirmed, get bank account details from the PAS screen in Customer First.
+If all phone contact was unsuccessful, check the customer benefit status to see if the customer has received a benefit within the past 3 months.

-Note: When updating bank account details from Customer First, ensure the account is in the customer’s name.
-Do not update the account to a joint account held with the other party of any Child Support cases or a nominee’s account.
+Note: when considering to use bank account details from Customer First, make sure the account is in the customer’s name.
+It must not be a joint account held with the other party or a nominee’s account.

 Changing payment destination has further information about how to identify the bank account a customer’s benefit is paid into.
 Seek SSO support if needed.

-The Resources page also contains a link to the information exchange macro to request bank information, if needed.
+The Resources page has a link to the information exchange macro to request bank information, if needed.

-When bank account details are obtained, send a please contact letter (CAL) to the customer with a reply date of 14 days.
+After getting the bank account details from Customer First, send a please contact letter (CAL) to the customer with a reply date of 14 days.

 Do not include the full account number over the phone or in letters, only the last 3 digits of the customer’s account.

-We will deposit your payments into your bank account ending in 123:
+We will deposit your payments into your bank account ending in [enter last 3 digits of customer’s bank account].
+These bank details are what we have on your Centrelink record.

 We no longer use cheques to make child support payments.
 Instead, we deposit payments directly into your bank account.
 This makes getting your payments quicker and easier.